CN-Series Core Building Blocks

 - CN-NGFWcan be deployed as a DaemonSet or as a Kubernetes Service.
 DaemonSet deployments suited for Kubernetes environments with larger nodes, pods that require low latency, and/or requires high firewall capacity.
 The CN-Series as a Kubernetes Service is suited for Kubernetes environments with smaller nodes and/or requires more dynamic firewalling.

 - When deployedas a DaemonSet, each instance of the CN-NGFW pod can secure 30 application pods running on the same node.
 This architecture enables you to place the CN-NGFW DaemonSet pod on each node that you want to protect workloads in a cluster, and a pair of CN-MGMT pods can connect to and manage up to 30 CN-NGFW pods within a cluster.
-For more information on limits, see CN-Series Supported Scale Factors.If, for example, you have a cluster with 120 nodes, you need 4 CN-MGMT pods (in pairs for fault tolerance) and each service/pair can secure up to 30 nodes that have CN-NGFW pods.
+For more information on limits, see CN-Series Performance and Scaling.

-- When deployedas a Kubernetes Service, instances of the CN-NGFW can be deployed on any node and application pod traffic is redirected to an available CN-NGFW instance for inspection and enforcement.
+- When deployedas a Kubernetes Service, instances of the CN-NGFW can be deployed on security nodes and application pod traffic is redirected to an available CN-NGFW instance for inspection and enforcement.

 - PAN-CNI plugin for network insertion—The PAN-CNI plugin is responsible for the allocation of network interfaces on every pod, which enables network connectivity to the CN-NGFW pod.
 The YAML files that enable you to deploy the CN-Series include the PAN-CNI DaemonSet, which insert the PAN-CNI plugin into the CNI plugin chain on each node within the cluster.
 The plugin reads the annotation on each application pod as it comes up to determine whether to enable security and redirect traffic to the CN-NGFW pod for inspection as it ingresses and egresses the pod.